TimiBolu/zap/blog.md

 ## Why Build Your Own?

 A good question.
 Given the abundance of solutions (I've listed some above), why not just use an existing thread pool?
 Aren't thread pools a solved problem?
 Aren't they just all the same: a group of threads?
-It's reasonable to have this line of though if the processing isn't your main concern.
+It's reasonable to have this line of thought if the processing isn't your main concern.
 However I like tinkering, optimizing and have quite a bit of free time.
 These are shared formulas with which helped build the existing solutions.

 First, I'd like to set the stage.
 I'm very into Zig.
 The time is somewhere after Zig `0.5`.
 Andrew just recently introduced Zig's [new `async/await` semantics](https://ziglang.org/download/0.5.0/release-notes.html#Async-Functions) (I hope to do a post about this in the future) and the standard library event loop (async I/O driver) is only at its baby stages.
 This is a chance to get Zig into the big player domain like Go and Rust for async I/O stuff.
 A good thread pool appears necessary.